I Set My Friends on Fire: My Uzi Holds A Hundred Round Conscience (2017)

 On December 9, 2016, the band announced on their Facebook page that they have signed to Tragic Hero Records and have released the first single from their upcoming fourth studio album My Uzi Holds A Hundred Round Conscience.
 A music video was also filmed for the single.
-The band toured the US, Canada, Europe, and Russia in early 2017.
-They announced that they were going to be on the first ever Tragic Hero Records Tour as direct support for The Dead Rabbitts in June and July.
+In early 2017, I Set My Friends on Fire toured the United States, Canada, Europe, and Russia.
+The Canadian leg of the tour was independently organized by Eitan Melody of The Foundation Agency, who served as both the booking agent and tour manager for the run.
+I Set My Friends on Fire were supported on the Canadian dates by Glass Houses and Her Majesty The King.
+The tour concluded in St. Catharines, Ontario, on March 18.
+The band announced that they were going to be on the first ever Tragic Hero Records Tour as direct support for The Dead Rabbitts in June and July.
 The album was scheduled for July 21 but had been pushed to Fall due to unforeseen "production issues", as of December 2019 neither this album or Caterpillar Sex have seen release.